Kansas Layoffs — May 2006

 |---|---|---|---|---|

-Leading the list was Ryan International Airlines at its Wichita facility, reporting 127 affected workers.
-Ryan International Airlines followed with 0 workers.
+The biggest impact was at Ryan International Airlines at its Wichita facility, reporting 127 affected workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.